 Volunteer Health & Safety Guidelines

 As an essential business, our community is relying on us to serve them during this crisis, which is we remain vigilant in our practices and procedures.
-If any one of our employees or volunteers contract COVID-19, our operations would shut down completely (which would devastating).
+If any of our employees or volunteers contract COVID-19, our operations would shut down completely (which would devastating).
 Because of this, we are looking for individuals who can commit to multiple volunteer shifts, to help reduce the total number of visitors coming into the Food Bank.

 New Volunteer Safety Guidelines:

 - Volunteers must register before each shift through the Food Bank’s website.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.